 Students are expected to maintain continuous enrollment (fall and spring semesters) until they complete their program.
+For the purpose of this policy, AUS students studying abroad through an AUS-recognized semester exchange program are considered to be in residence.

 Enrollment in zero-credit courses only does not establish residency for the purpose of this policy.